ghiscoding/angular-validation/readme.md

   // you can also remove a Validator with an ngClick or whichever way you prefer by calling .removeValidator()
   $scope.removeInputValidator = function ( elmName ) {
+    // 1st argument is the object holding our $validationSummary `$scope.yourFormName`
+    //   If your form does not have a name attribute, your only choice is to use `$scope` as argument
-    // remove a single element (string) OR you can also remove multiple elements through an array type .removeValidator(['input2','input3']) myValidation.removeValidator(elmName);
+    // 2nd argument, remove a single element (string)
+    //    OR you can also remove multiple elements through an array type .removeValidator($scope.form1, ['input2','input3']) myValidation.removeValidator($scope.form1, elmName);
   };

 ```